painteau/automatic-git-puller/README.md

 ⭐ Features
 - 🔍 Automatic detection of Git repositories
 - ⚠️ Error handling for missing directories and failed Git operations
-- 📝 Detailed logging with timestamps
 - 💻 Support for both Windows (`.cmd`) and Unix-like (`.sh`) environments
 - ⏩ Skips non-Git directories automatically
-- 📁 Creates log files for each run in the `logs` directory

 📌 Prerequisites
 - Git must be installed and accessible from the command line